thradams/cake/ownership.md

 ```
   <button onclick="Try(this)">try</button>

-We can return the address of global variables
+But we can return a view pointer to objects with static, thread and allocated duration.

+Sample:
 ```c
 static int a = 1;
 int * f()